 “Parallel walls will bounce sound back and forth to create an echo cacophony,” says Stein.
 “If you do any two adjacent walls, then you’ve theoretically eliminated any two parallel walls where sound could bounce back and forth.”

 Interesting Find: 6 Myths of Workplace Acoustics Debunked

 Select the Right Absorptive Materials

 Using materials that absorb sound is key to limiting this echo effect.
 Carpeting, screens or walls covered in fabric, acoustical panels or drop ceilings with acoustical tiles can help neutralize these sound issues, explains Juncher Jensen.

 For the specific materials that you choose, you will want porous materials because they catch the sound as opposed to sending right back.
 One way to test a material’s sound absorption is to examine how air moves through it.

 “The test is that you can blow through an absorptive material.
 If you pick up wood or concrete and blow through it, the air isn’t going anywhere,” Stein explains.
 “It’s bouncing right back in your face, and that’s what sound waves are going to do.
 If a material allows air to penetrate, that’s most likely going to be a good sound absorber because it’s going to hold the sound.”

 It is important to note that acoustical panels do not need to be extraneous to your building’s current look and culture.
 Any absorptive materials you add should also contribute to the health and aesthetics of your office.

 “My recommendation is just to be sure all products are VOC-free, non-combustible and easy to maintain.
 Ceilings and walls need to stand the test of time,” says Hahn.

-Justin Feit (firstname.lastname@example.org) is Associate Editor of BUILDINGS.
+Justin Feit was the associate editor of BUILDINGS.